scaleway/serverless-gateway/README.md

              -H 'Content-Type: application/json' \
              -d '{"target":"<your hello function URL>","relative_url":"/hello"}'
 ```
 You can add as many endpoints as you want to your serverless gateway.

+Make sure that your endpoint targets are prefixed with `http` or `https`.

 ### List the endpoints of your gateway
 ```